American Petroleum Institute: Standards and certification

 API Standards Committees are made up of subcommittees and task groups that works and maintain these standards.

 API also defines the industry standard for the energy conservation of motor oil.
-API SN is the latest specification to which motor oils intended for spark-ignited engines should adhere since 2010.
-It supersedes API SM.
+As of 2020 API SP is the latest specification.
+It supersedes API SN.
+SP specifies more stringent engine oil performance requirements for spark-ignited internal combustion engines.
+These include a chain wear test and a test for very low-viscosity engine oils.
+The standards also include a test designed to protect against a phenomenon experienced by some gasoline engines known as Low-Speed Pre-Ignition (LSPI).

 API also defines and drafts standards for measurement for manufactured products.

 Crude Oil Data Exchange (CODE) is the electronic business standard as of 1978.

 API RP 500 and RP 505 classify the locations for electrical equipment in hazardous areas.

 API has entered petroleum industry nomenclature in a number of areas: